wacncontent/CustomizeTool/output/articles/hdinsight/hdinsight-apache-storm-tutorial-get-started.md

 For more information on creating Storage accounts, see
 <a href="/documentation/articles/storage-create-storage-account/" target="_blank">How to Create a Storage Account</a>.

-##Provision a Storm cluster on the Azure portal
+##Provision a Storm cluster on the Azure Management Portal

 When you provision an HDInsight cluster, you provision Azure compute resources that contain Apache Storm and related applications.
-You can also create Hadoop clusters for other versions by using the Azure portal, Azure PowerShell cmdlets for HDInsight, or the HDInsight .NET SDK.
+You can also create Hadoop clusters for other versions by using the Azure Management Portal, Azure PowerShell cmdlets for HDInsight, or the HDInsight .NET SDK.
 For instructions, see [Provision HDInsight clusters using custom options][hdinsight-provision].
-For information about different HDInsight versions and their service level agreements (SLAs), see the [HDInsight component versioning](hdinsight-component-versioning) page.
+For information about different HDInsight versions and their service level agreements (SLAs), see the [HDInsight component versioning](/documentation/articles/hdinsight-component-versioning) page.

 [AZURE.INCLUDE [provisioningnote](../includes/hdinsight-provisioning.md)]

-1. Sign in to the [Azure portal][azureportal].
+1. Sign in to the [Azure Management Portal][azureportal].

 2. Click **HDInsight** on the left, and then **+NEW** in the lower-left corner of the page.